Matt Pottinger

-Pottinger submitted his resignation on the afternoon of January 6, in response to the 2021 United States Capitol attack.
+Pottinger resigned in the afternoon of January 6, in response to the 2021 United States Capitol attack.
 He left the White House the following morning.

+Pottinger currently serves as Chairman of the China Program at the Foundation for Defense of Democracies (FDD).

+Pottinger is the CEO of Garnaut Global, a strategic advisory firm focused on geopolitics.

+Pottinger is a Distinguished Visiting Fellow at the Hoover Institution.

 Early life and education

 Pottinger is the son of author and former Department of Justice official J. Stanley Pottinger.
 He was educated at Milton Academy and was a schoolmate and childhood friend of John Avlon.
 Pottinger graduated from the University of Massachusetts Amherst with a Bachelor of Arts degree in Chinese studies and is fluent in Mandarin.

 Career

 Journalism

 Before he joined the United States Marine Corps, Pottinger worked as a journalist for Reuters between 1998 and 2001.
 Then he moved to The Wall Street Journal until his retirement from journalism in 2005.
 For four years, he was a regular guest on the John Batchelor Show radio program.
 His stories won awards from the Society of Publishers in Asia.
 He covered a variety of topics, including the SARS epidemic and the 2004 Indian Ocean earthquake and tsunami; in the latter assignment, he met United States Marines and was inspired by their courage.
 He spent seven years reporting in China.